 Learning from our own experience, I suggest you focus and don’t plan on visiting more than 4 – 5 places within two weeks.
 Also, check the approximate travel times between these places using HyperDia.

 The more you plan these things the more relaxed you can travel around the country – you are on vacation after all!

 3. Get a Japan Rail Pass to Travel Japan

 It’s probably no news to you, but you can travel around Japan by rail quite easily.
 The infamous Shinkansen takes you all the 460 kilometers from Tokyo to Kyoto within just 2 hours.
 They are always on time and super convenient.
 You can not purchase the Rail Pass in Japan, however.
 But, you will have to order it well in advance before your trip.

 Once you arrive in Japan, you can exchange it for your ticket at the first station from which you want to travel.
 The Rail Pass includes rides and reservations on most Shinkansen Trains.
 You can reserve seats on certain trains at the station.
 Find more information on the Japan Rail Pass over here.

 4. Pack Light

-Check the weather for the places you will visit.
-The climate in Tokyo might be a little different to the one in Kyoto – pack accordingly.
+Check the weather for the places you plan to visit.
+The climate in Tokyo might be a little different from the one in Kyoto, so pack accordingly.
 Japanese people are pretty well dressed, so you might not want to ride the Shinkansen wearing a tracksuit.
-And, you do have to wear something decent when you visit a shrine or temple.
+And, you do have to wear something modest when you visit a shrine or temple.

 5. Familiarise Yourself with Japanese Etiquette